 Step 4: Type and enter this command DISM.exe /Online /Cleanup-image /Restorehealth

 Step 5: If there is a problem with the update, you may need to make use of the USB/DVD drive.
 Once the media has been inserted, just type and enter this command.

 DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:Your Repair SourceWindows /LimitAccess

 Step 6: Do not forget to replace the source path with what you have.

 Step 1: Launch the Run dialog box by hitting Windows Key and R on your keyboard.
 Type and enter msconfig.

-Step 2: On the System Configuration window, you have to go to Services tab and put a check mark on Hide All Microsoft Services.
+Step 2: On the System Configuration window, you have to go to the Services tab and put a checkmark on hiding All Microsoft Services.
 Hit on Disable All after.

 Step 3: Click on the Open Task Manager link after going to the Startup tab.

 Step 4: Under the Task Manager, you will find a list of the applications.
 Disable all of them, by right-clicking on each one and selecting Disable.

 Step 5: Save the changes you made by going back to System Configuration and clicking apply and OK.